mitos-drg/lo28/README.md

 ## License ##

-The LO28 library is free for personal and educational use.
-The library is provided 'as is' without any warranty or liabilities from me.
+The LO28 library is under the zLib license, see License.md for further details.

 ## Contact ##